grafana/terraform-provider-grafana/docs/resources/sso_settings.md

 - `client_secret` (String, Sensitive) The client secret of your OAuth2 app.
 - `define_allowed_groups` (Boolean) Define allowed groups.
 - `define_allowed_teams_ids` (Boolean) Define allowed teams ids.
 - `email_attribute_name` (String) Name of the key to use for user email lookup within the attributes map of OAuth2 ID token.
+Only applicable to Generic OAuth.
 - `email_attribute_path` (String) JMESPath expression to use for user email lookup from the user information.
+Only applicable to Generic OAuth.
 - `empty_scopes` (Boolean) If enabled, no scopes will be sent to the OAuth2 provider.
 - `enabled` (Boolean) Define whether this configuration is enabled for the specified provider.
 Defaults to `true`.
 - `groups_attribute_path` (String) JMESPath expression to use for user group lookup.
 If you configure allowed_groups, you must also configure groups_attribute_path.
 - `id_token_attribute_name` (String) The name of the key used to extract the ID token from the returned OAuth2 token.
+Only applicable to Generic OAuth.
 - `login_attribute_path` (String) JMESPath expression to use for user login lookup from the user ID token.
+Only applicable to Generic OAuth.
 - `name` (String) Helpful if you use more than one identity providers or SSO protocols.
 - `name_attribute_path` (String) JMESPath expression to use for user name lookup from the user ID token.
 This name will be used as the user’s display name.
+Only applicable to Generic OAuth.
 - `role_attribute_path` (String) JMESPath expression to use for Grafana role lookup.
 - `role_attribute_strict` (Boolean) If enabled, denies user login if the Grafana role cannot be extracted using Role attribute path.
 - `scopes` (String) List of comma- or space-separated OAuth2 scopes.
 - `signout_redirect_url` (String) The URL to redirect the user to after signing out from Grafana.
 - `skip_org_role_sync` (Boolean) Prevent synchronizing users’ organization roles from your IdP.
 - `team_ids` (String) String list of Team Ids.
 If set, the user must be a member of one of the given teams to log in.
 If you configure team_ids, you must also configure teams_url and team_ids_attribute_path.
+Only applicable to Generic OAuth.
 - `team_ids_attribute_path` (String) The JMESPath expression to use for Grafana Team Id lookup within the results returned by the teams_url endpoint.
+Only applicable to Generic OAuth.
 - `teams_url` (String) The URL used to query for Team Ids.
 If not set, the default value is /teams.
 If you configure teams_url, you must also configure team_ids_attribute_path.
 - `tls_client_ca` (String) The path to the trusted certificate authority list.
 Is not applicable on Grafana Cloud.
 - `tls_client_cert` (String) The path to the certificate.
 Is not applicable on Grafana Cloud.